norealy/SlackBotNoti/README.md

 * [ ] File and class names written as UpperCamelCase
 * [ ] Variable and function names written as camelCase
 * [ ] Global variables and Constants written in UPPERCASE
+* [ ] Database Table name written as came_case
 * [ ] Limit your lines to 90 characters
+* [ ] The line limit for a function is 50
 * [ ] The merge destination branch is correct (* Same as above)
-* [ ] Check the feature branch deletion settings after merging ("Delete branch after merging" check)
-*: In principle, the feature branch is deleted after merging.
+* [ ] Check the feature branch deletion settings after merging ("Delete branch after merging" check) *: In principle, the feature branch is deleted after merging.
 * [ ] There are no undetermined specifications.
 * [ ] There is no omission of registration of newly added files
 * [ ] Does not contain irrelevant commits
 * [ ] The title of the pull request should be easy to understand.
 Especially when there are multiple pull requests in one ticket, it is easy to distinguish them.
 * [ ] Check the changes on the "File" tab of the created pull request.
-* [ ] The description comment of the implementation unit (class/method/function
- /variable/table/column, etc.) is appropriate.
+* [ ] The description comment of the implementation unit (class/method/function /variable/table/column, etc.) is appropriate.
 If the position of the mounting unit is changed, the explanation comment should also be revised.
 Follow the official writing style jsdoc as much as possible.